Leica Q Typ 116 vs Nikon D7500

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the Q Typ 116 offers a higher resolution than the D7500 (20.7MP), but the Q Typ 116 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 4.22μm for the D7500) due to its larger sensor.
 However, the D7500 is a somewhat more recent model (by 1 year and 10 months) than the Q Typ 116, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D7500 provides a better video resolution than the Q Typ 116.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D7500 provides a better video resolution than the Q Typ 116.
 It can shoot movie footage at 4K/30p, while the Leica is limited to 1080/60p.

 Feature comparison: Leica Q Typ 116 vs Nikon D7500

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the Q Typ 116 has an electronic viewfinder (3680k dots), while the D7500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Leica Q Typ 116 and Nikon D7500 in connection with corresponding information for a sample of similar cameras.

 |Canon 80D« »||optical||Y||3.0||1040||swivel||Y||8000||7.0||Y||n||Canon 80D|